Ford Focus RS Insurance Rates

 Rates are averaged for all Ford Focus RS models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Ford Focus RS Insurance
+How to Find More Affordable Ford Focus RS Insurance

-The following list is a quick review of the information covered in the charts and tables above.
+The following is a summary of the primary concepts that were presented in the illustrations above.

-- You may be able to save approximately $200 per year just by quoting early and online
+- You may be able to save approximately $200 per year just by quoting online well ahead of the renewal date

 Rate Tables and Charts